Ali with her husband and son in Garden City.

-Ali grew up in Idaho surrounded by farm fields and Idaho’s great outdoors.
-Her mother is a public school teacher and father a state employee.
-Some of Ali’s earliest memories involve picking potatoes out of her backyard for dinner, riding the lawnmower to friends’ houses, fishing with dad, and playing in mom’s garden.
+Growing up in Middleton, Idaho surrounded by farm fields and Idaho’s great outdoors, I learned how special our state is.
+My mom was public school teacher and dad a state employee for the Department of Transportation, where they each served for over 30 years.
+Some of my earliest memories involve picking potatoes out of my backyard, playing sports at my public school, learning to drive on winding dirt roads, fishing with dad, and playing in mom’s garden.

-In 2012 Ali received the Boren Fellowship, through which she supported Indigenous communities in rural Cambodia fighting to keep their forested and agricultural land.
-She continued the same work in Sierra Leone.
-Her work garnered national attention in both countries.
-Ali then spent some years working for the U.S. federal government as an adjudicator, processing refugees from all over the world.
+In the early stages of my legal career, I supported rural communities in Cambodia and Sierra Leone whose land was being taken from them by large corporations.
+I then spent some years working for the U.S. federal government as an adjudicator, processing refugees from all over the world.

-The 2016 election shifted Ali’s perspective and sparked a desire to make more impact through local grassroots work.
-She transitioned back into the nonprofit sector to support communities and service providers in their efforts to end homelessness.
-In 2019 Ali became the Executive Director of Jesse Tree, a nonprofit preventing eviction and homelessness for low-income families in the Treasure Valley.
-Throughout this campaign she is committed to continuing to lead Jesse Tree and the community’s vision and system to prevent eviction and homelessness.
+The 2016 election shifted my perspective and sparked a desire to make more impact through local grassroots work.
+I transitioned back into the nonprofit sector to support communities and service providers in their efforts to end homelessness.
+In 2019 I became the Executive Director of Jesse Tree, a nonprofit preventing homelessness for low-income families in the Treasure Valley.
+My work serving our most vulnerable populations drives me to amplify their experiences in halls of our Capitol.

 I’m proud to have earned the endorsement of these trusted organizations and elected officials: